 Some unschoolers find their passions early and have already studied their area of interest in depth before college.
 These students may be attracted to time efficient programs that de-emphasize introductory courses and allow them to earn more than one degree in a shorter period of time.
 Program options include earning both a bachelor’s and master’s degree in a four or five year program or BS/MD programs where students interested in studying medicine are admitted directly from high school into a program that leads to medical school admissions.

 Some unschoolers and homeschoolers express an interest in online education.
 Online courses typically allow students to engage in schoolwork during the hours that appeal to them most.
 The student who likes wants to be out in nature during the day may find they can do their school work at 2 A.M.
 This option also allows students the flexibility to travel or attend a college that is not geographically nearby.
-The downside with online education is that it typically is not significantly less expensive and some students feel it is harder to have community in an online college.
+The downside with online education is that it sometimes not significantly less expensive and some students feel it is harder to have community in an online college.
 Students who are highly motivated to complete an online degree may wish to explore employment with one of the companies that partially or fully fund the cost of online education for employees.
 For example, Starbucks funds 100% of the tuition for bachelor’s degree from Arizona State University online for qualifying employees.

 Unschoolers are a diverse group of teens who may be attracted to a wide variety of college options.
 It is absolutely possible to unschool for high school and still be a competitive candidate for a top college.
 Unschoolers who are possibly interested in attending a traditional college are well advised to think carefully about how they will present their interests and accomplishments during the college admissions process.